A Thrifted Gift Exchange

 ↑ A silk scarf in her colours.
-In fact, it ended up going nicely with the outfit she was wearing and she wore it the whole evening.
+In fact, it ended up going nicely with the outfit she was wearing so she wore it the whole evening.
 Also, a vintage pressed glass mug/stein, in perfect condition. ↑

 For Camille …

 ↑ A printed cotton terrycloth towel from the 70s or so.
 This had never been used/washed before, so, to maintain the pristine crispness of its colours, I didn’t wash it before giving it.
 She was happy about that and plans to display it, rather than actually use it as a towel. ↑

-↑ Camille uses a beautiful assortment of mismatched vintage dishes and already has a dinner plate in her collection in the same pattern as these three side plates.
+↑ Camille uses a beautiful assortment of mismatched vintage dishes and already has a dinner plate in the same pattern as these three side plates.
 They are handpainted “Les Etoile” by Fransiscan, also known as “Atomic Starburst”.
-They’re quite collectible, but she’s going to go ahead and use them.
+They’re quite collectible, but she’s going to go ahead and use them instead of saving them.

-I should state that only one of the three was in perfect condition, one being completely intact but having a small hairline crack and the other having a tiny chip.
-They’re all in totally usable condition, though, and I pointed out the flaws to Camille but she totally does not care!
+I should state that only one of the three was in perfect condition, another being completely intact but having a small hairline crack and the other having a tiny chip.
+They’re all in totally usable condition, though, and I pointed out the flaws to Camille but she doesn’t care.
 Personally, I don’t mind when vintage things are slightly flawed/used, so I don’t feel badly using them, instead of maintaining them in perfect shape, and I’m glad she feels the same way, too!
 I did back the cost of the less than perfect ones out of my total spend, to keep to the budget of about $10 per person. ↑

 ↑ Camille likes vintage Disney, so I thought she’d enjoy this 70s era Bambi book.
 I also included a couple of vintage Disney ornaments — one of Pinocchio and one of Dumbo — but didn’t get a dedicated shot of them. ↑

 Fitting with the “nothing brand-new” notion, I wrapped the gifts using a roll of Hallmark wrapping which I’d previously found at the thrift store and some thick yarn, also thrifted.